-- (1) a person does not enter or remain on the premises of the care facility if the person is prohibited from doing so by clause 16; and - (2) the care facility facilitates telephone, video or other means of electronic communication with the parents, guardians, partners, carers, support persons and family members of residents to support the physical, emotional and social wellbeing (including mental health) of residents.
+- (1) a person does not enter or remain on the premises of the care facility if the person is prohibited from doing so by clause 18; and - (2) the care facility facilitates telephone, video or other means of electronic communication with the parents, guardians, partners, carers, support persons and family members of residents to support the physical, emotional and social wellbeing (including mental health) of residents.

-23. Visitor declarations
+27. Visitor declarations

-- (1) The operator of a care facility must require visitors in relation to the care facility to declare in writing at the start of each visit, but before entering any area of the care facility that is freely accessible to residents, whether the visitor: - (a) is free of COVID-19 symptoms; and
+- (1) The operator of a care facility must require visitors in relation to the care facility to declare in writing at the start of each visit, but before entering any area of the care facility that is freely accessible to residents, whether the visitor: - (a) is free of COVID-19 symptoms other than symptoms caused by an underlying health condition or medication; and - (b) either: - (i) has received a negative result from a COVID-19 rapid antigen test on the same day that they attend the care facility; or - (ii) after making reasonable attempts, has not been able to obtain a COVID-19 rapid antigen test; and - (c) has been in contact with a confirmed case (except in the course of their employment while wearing the appropriate level of personal protective equipment in the circumstances) in the: